ptdecker/cbasics/README.md

 ### Chapter 4

 * 4-01 - strrindex.c:          Returns the position of the rightmost occurance of text in a string
+* 4-03 - rpncalc4-03\*.:       RPN Calculator supporting modulus and negative number support

 ##Extras

 * makebigline.c: Outputs a 3001 character text line
-* testupcase.c:  Tests a technique to convert uppercase ASCII letters to lowercase
+* rpncalc\*.c:   Unadulterted (pre-exercise) RPN Calculator
 * saveasascii.c: Strips input of everything except regular values
 * size.c:        Counts the number of characters in the input
+* testupcase.c:  Tests a technique to convert uppercase ASCII letters to lowercase

 ##Test Files